 Credit risk is the risk of financial loss to the Company if a customer or counterparty to a financial instrument fails to meet its contractual obligations and arises principally from the Company's trade accounts receivable.
 The Company's cash and accounts receivable are exposed to credit risk.
-The risk for cash is mitigated by holding these instruments with highly-rated financial institutions.
+The risk for cash is mitigated by holding these instruments with highly rated financial institutions.
 The Company provides credit to its customers in the normal course of business and has mitigated this risk by managing and monitoring the underlying business relationships.
-Collection terms on average, are between 15 to 60 days.
-As at March 31, 2020, the Company does not believe it is exposed to any significant credit risk.
+As at June 30, 2020, the Company is not exposed to any significant credit risk